craigbarnes/dte/docs/dterc.md

 expected be encoded in [`ctags`] format.

 `-r`
-:   jump back to the previous location (and pop it off the stack)
+:   Jump back to the previous location (and pop it off the stack)

+Note: the saving of the cursor location described above is much the same as running [`bookmark`] and `tag -r` is identical to `bookmark -r`.

 See also: [`msg`] command.